vtex/ux-writing/docs/text-patterns/controls.md

 ## 👍 Dos

+- Controls can be found in the following forms, each one with a particular use case:
+  - Toggles
+  - Checkboxes
+  - Radio buttons
 - Use titles to group related controls.
 - Choose words that are aligned with our ecommerce vocabulary.
 - Write the current state of the control, to improve accessibility.
+The label should describe what the control will do when the switch is on.
 - Add descriptions if the control is critical, or complex.

-💡Examples:
+- Choose different nouns and key words for each option.
+- Choose imperative verbs for actions.
+- Choose nouns or key words for states.

 ### Grammar